 How does the Coin Collectors Blog use the information

-Information collected for tracking and performance is stored in a private database and accessible in the aggregate using when reading reports.
+All information that is collected for tracking and performance Information collected for tracking and performance is stored in a private database and accessible in the aggregate using when reading reports.
 These reports are not published or distributed to any third party.

 How is your information protected?

 The Coin Collectors Blog uses a third-party service to scan for vulnerabilities and ensure that software used behind the website is up to date.
 Scans and other security measures are set to my standard which is far more effective that things like the Payment Card Industry’s (PCI) Data Security Standard (DSS).